sdondley/Dist-Zilla-for-Beginners/tutorial4.md

 use the `[AutoVersion]` plugin to help you automatically generate a version number based on the current date.
 If you use git to manage your module's releases, you can use `[Git::NextVersion]` to automatically generate the next version number in sequential order.
+There are also other ways to generate your module's version that are more "developer friendly."

-There are hundreds of `Dist::Zilla` plugins out there that can help you automate your distribution's creation just the way you want.
-And if there isn't, you can always write your own plugins to satisfy your inner control freak.
+The point is TIMTOWTDI and there are hundreds of `Dist::Zilla` plugins out there to prove it.
+You can also write your own plugins to satisfy your inner control freak.

 But `Dist::Zilla`'s maze of plugins and flexibility is both a blessing and a curse.
 It's a blessing for developers who demand precise control over their distributions while avoiding a lot of tedious work.
-But it's a curse for newcomers wrestling with `Dist::Zilla` to get it to do what they want.
-`Dist::Zilla` was named after a monster for good reason.
+But it's a curse for newcomers wrestling with `Dist::Zilla` to get it to do what they want and who may not know the best practices for using `Dist::Zilla`. `Dist::Zilla` was named after a monster for good reason.

-The goal of these tutorials is to try to help ease the pain of learning your way around `Dist::Zilla` as much as possible.
+The goal of these tutorials is to try to help ease the pain of learning your way around `Dist::Zilla` and make solid recommendations for using it well.
 So try to restrain you urge to go full control freak for now.
 We still have a lot more basic stuff to cover before you should unleash yourself.

 With the obligatory Zen programming stuff out of the way, we are ready to dive down a level deeper and learn how to gain more control over how the